Prague Attractions

 Robert Guttmann Gallery

-It presents temporary exhibitions on Jewish life, the persecution of Bohemian and Moravian Jews, Jewish monuments, and Jewish contemporary visual art.
+It presents temporary exhibitions on Jewish life, the persecution of Bohemian and Moravian Jews, Jewish monuments, and contemporary Jewish visual art.

 What’s not part of the Jewish Museum?